mathildesimoni/eigenvalue-problems/README.md

    ```
 The 3 executables are then produced in the `build/tests/` folder.
 It is important to run them from the folder `build/` in order to have correct relative paths.

-## Limitations and TODOs
+### Limitations and Future Work

+1. **Extension to Other Matrix Types**
-The program is currently limited to square matrices.
-However, it can be later extended with other methods to compute singular values of rectangular matrices.
+   The current implementation is restricted to square matrices.
+Future extensions could include methods for computing singular values of rectangular matrices.
+Additionally, support for complex-valued matrices could be introduced, which is made possible by the current fully-templated code.

+2. **Additional User-Specified Parameters**
+   The solver methods could incorporate additional user-defined parameters.
+These might include an initial guess for iterative methods, the error metric used for convergence criteria, or the choice of linear solver for the inverse power method.
+Those could be implemented as additional attributes within the specific solver class and integrated into the `FindEigenvalues` method.

+3. **Improved Handling of Ill-Conditioned Matrices**
+   The inverse power method is not suitable for eigenvalue computation of highly ill-conditioned matrices, as the associated linear systems may not be solvable.
+Instead of stopping the program and issuing a warning, a more robust method could be called automatically when the inverse power method fails, and seamlessly switch to an alternative solver.

+4. **Expanded Testing**
-In addition, more tests could be produced to check that the method arguments are well parsed and handled by the `solverFactory` class.
+   Additional tests could be designed to ensure that method arguments are properly parsed and processed by the `solverFactory` class.

 ## Authors and Acknowledgement

 Authors:
 - Julie Charlet, MSc in Computational Science and Engineering at EPFL
-- Mathilde Simoni  MSc in Computational Science and Engineering at EPFL
+- Mathilde Simoni, MSc in Computational Science and Engineering at EPFL

 We thank the professor Guillaume Anciaux and the TA Gal Pascual for helping during class and the exercise sessions.